 This course is intended for qualified students who wish to complete studies, in high school, equivalent to a college introductory course in Government and Politics.
 Topics similar to those addressed in American Government and Economics will be addressed but the course is intended to prepare students for the AP exam to be taken in May.
-Six hours of community service are required to be in compliance with state graduation requirements.
 Enrollment is limited and there is a book fee for the course.